 If you are an adult or a teenager who suffers from acne, we can perform Pulsed Light therapy to help you treat your acne and improve your skin.

 Many patients with acne try to treat their condition with oral or topical medications.
 These treatments are not always effective.
-Even when these treatments are effective, they still often provide undesirable side effects.
+Even when these treatments are effective, they often bring about undesirable side effects.

-There are alternatives to oral and topical medications for acne treatment Maryland, suitable for acne sufferers of all ages.
+There are alternatives to oral and topical medications for acne treatment, suitable for acne sufferers of all ages.

-At Will Surgical Arts, we use Palomar StarLux pulsed light therapy for acne treatment.
+At Will Surgical Arts in Frederick County, we use Palomar StarLux pulsed light therapy for acne treatment.
 The light pulses attack acne-causing bacteria and inhibit future acne breakouts.

 You can choose to treat your acne with Pulsed Light therapy if: